 By default, Wave allows agents (and all users) to change their own personal status.
-If you want, you can prevent agents from changing their personal status by setting their user permission Change Personal Status to Disallow.
+If you want, you can prevent agents from changing their personal status by setting their user permission Change Personal Status to Disallow (see Chapter 11 in the Wave Global Administrator Guide for more about setting user permissions).
 When on duty, such agents are unable to select a personal status to stop receiving queue calls, for example Do Not Disturb or On Break.
-Supervisors can still change the agents' personal status to start and end their workday and let them take breaks.
+Supervisors can still change the agents' personal status to start and end their workday and let them take breaks